14 Best Continuous Integration Tools in 2025

 Continuous integration, continuous delivery, and continuous deployment are all closely related terms.
 Here’s a breakdown of their distinct, contextual meanings:

-• continuous integration — a means of merging new codes changes regularly to the main branch of source code
+• Continuous integration — a means of regularly merging new code changes to the main branch of source code.
+CI ensures that when multiple developers push code simultaneously, potential conflicts are caught early.

 • continuous delivery — a software engineering approach encouraging teams to produce software in short, intermittent cycles